MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-app-service-configure-deployment-sources.md

     ![OneDrive Applications][10]

 3. Enter a **Name** for the new app registration: enter **App Service on Azure Stack Hub** and then select **Create Application**.
 4. The next screen lists the properties of your new app.
-Save the **Application ID** to soame temporary location.
+Save the **Application ID** to a temporary location.

     ![OneDrive Application Properties][11]